khoaisohd/saifon/docs/general/sdk.md

 SDK should be as simple as possible

 ```
-The more computation backend does, the simpler SDK is
+The less computation, the simpler
 ```

 ## API